 Facial Tracking

 The facial tracking algorithm was the team’s first attempt to use static photos to try to remove a background.
-While the algorithm yielded good results, some of the problems identified with previous algorithms, such as problems distinguishing hair on the subject occurred with this method.
+While the algorithm yielded generally good results, some of the problems identified with previous algorithms occurred with this method, such as trouble distinguishing the subject’s hair.
 An example of this problem is shown in Figure 12.